BryanH/Wordpress-Pages-Navigation-Widget/readme.txt

 ...`

-*Note:* A page's children will be wrapped in an unordered list (this cannot be changed for now).
+*Note:* A page's children will be wrapped in an unordered list.

 == Screenshots ==

 1. Widget configuration page

 == Changelog ==

+= 1.10 =
+* Added Category as a menu option
+* Cleaned up code
+* Fixed some minor bugs
+* Removed unused files and directories

 = 1.01 =
 * Fixed plugin site link